wavevision/timer/README.md

 # Wavevision Timer

 Simple utility for creating resumable timeouts written in TypeScript.
+Works both in Node and browser environments.

 ## Installation